 [Add photograph if possible.
 Provide caption with names of those included]

-Today [insert MP name] visited [insert pharmacy name] to learn more about the national pharmacy flu vaccination service.
-The service aims to make it easier than ever to get a flu jab and to increase the number of at risk people across England being protected from ill health over the winter months.
+Today [insert MP name] visited [insert pharmacy name] to learn more about the national pharmacy NHS flu vaccination service.
+The service aims to make it easier than ever to get an NHS flu jab and to increase the number of at risk people across England being protected from ill health over the winter months.

 During the visit [insert MP name] [insert activity as it took place eg discussed the service with the pharmacy team/ spoke to patients benefitting from this new service/ received a flu vaccination]